-The Authority's total assets exceeded total liabilities by \$3,015,597 which is an increase of \$124,018 from the prior year.
-There was an increase in total assets of \$253,862 principally brought about by the excess of revenues over expenses.
-The increase in deferred inflows of resources was caused by a PEG support fee received after the availability period.
-This revenue was received timely in the previous fiscal year.
+The Authority's total assets exceeded total liabilities by \$3,474,269 which is an increase of \$458,672 from the prior year.
+There was an increase in total assets of \$349,534 principally brought about by the excess of revenues over expenses.
+The decrease in deferred inflows of resources was caused by a PEG support fee received after the availability period in the prior year that was received within the availability period in the current year.